 In the reply to the second objection, Aquinas makes an important metaphysical point.
 The objection suggested that since an angel is a simple form it cannot have any accidents; but if the angel’s power to understand is not identical with its essence then this power would have to be an accident.
 This contradiction is avoided because, although an angel is a simple form, it is not a simple form in which essence and existence coincide; the simple form remains in potentiality to its existence and this potentiality gives leeway for the existence of accidents.
 An angel can change as potentiality and actuality wax and wane and the particular position between potentiality and actuality can be regarded as accidental.
 For creatures that are composites of matter and form an individual is individuated by its matter and accidents can be associated with the individual.
 For an angel the accident pertains to its form and is therefore associated with its species (rather than any individual); but we recall from Ia.q50 that there is only one individual angel within each species!

 A4: So far in this question, Aquinas has been concentrating on aspects of angels that might seem to make them a little too much like God; now he turns to an aspect of angels that differentiates them from men.
 Aquinas identifies in human beings a passive intellect and an active intellect.
 The passive intellect is that power within the intellect that is in potentiality to understanding and which comes to actuality in the understanding of things.
 On the other hand, the active intellect is that power of the intellect that renders intelligible the material things outside the soul that we come to understand.
-The basic idea is that the things outside ourselves that we come to understand are not in themselves intelligible to our intellects; there has to be a sort of “translation” into what we can comprehend.
-Once translated by the active intellect, the passive intellect “receives” the translation and is moved from potentiality to understand to actually understanding.
-Aquinas will develop these ideas in much more detail in Ia. q79.
+The basic idea is that the things outside ourselves that we come to understand are not in themselves intelligible to our intellects; there has to be a sort of abstraction from what is sensed into what we can comprehend.
+Once abstracted by the active intellect, the passive intellect receives what are called intelligible species and is moved from potentiality to understand to actually understanding.
+Aquinas will develop these ideas in much more detail in Ia. q79 and beyond.

 Here Aquinas asks whether the same is true in angels: do they have both an active and a passive power within their intellects?
 His answer is swift and opaque: no, because the way they understand is simply different from the way we understand and the there is no need to posit the powers of “making intelligible” or of a potential to know being made actual in angels.
 Aquinas will consider the question of what the angels know and how they know it in the next few questions; but for now we will simply have to make do with the assertion that they do not use sense organs to gather information about sensible objects, nor do they have to interpret and organize this information in the same way that we do.